Hospitalization, seasonality, and pathophysiology

 Quality of life burden on United States infants and caregivers due to lower respiratory tract infection and adjusting for selective testing

-A pilot prospective observational study estimating the quality of life (QoL) for otherwise healthy term US infants with RSV-LRTI and their caregivers.
+A pilot prospective observational study estimating the quality of life (QoL) for otherwise healthy, term US infants with RSV-LRTI and their caregivers.

 Infants admitted to US intensive care units for RSV infection during the 2022 seasonal peak

-A surveillance study of 600 infants across 39 hospitals requiring intensive care for RSV infection found that most were delivered full-term and previously healthy.
+A surveillance study of 600 infants across 39 hospitals requiring intensive care for RSV infection found that most were delivered full term and previously healthy.

-A study to assess the time from birth hospitalization discharge to the first outpatient visit among US infants in order to determine optimal site of administration for the extended half-life antibody.
+A study to assess the time from birth hospitalization discharge to the first outpatient visit among US infants in order to determine the optimal site of administration for the extended half-life antibody.

 Discover more about Beyfortus